Start Free

 Self-signed certificates

-If you secure your SonarQube instance with a self-signed certificate, you may need to build a custom image based on sonarsource/sonar-scanner-cli.
+If you secure your SonarQube Server instance with a self-signed certificate, you may need to build a custom image based on sonarsource/sonar-scanner-cli.
 See the section Advanced docker configuration within the SonarScanner CLI documentation.

 SonarScanner for .NET